fommil/fpmortals/manuscript/wip.md

 of equality breaks down for many things that we can put into an ADT.
 The problem is that the JVM was designed for Java, and `equals` is defined on `java.lang.Object` whether it makes sense or not.
-There is no way to erase `equals` and no way to guarantee that it is implemented.
+There is no way to remove `equals` and no way to guarantee that it is implemented.

 However, in FP we prefer typeclasses for polymorphic functionality and